alfarih31/dihub/README.md

-# PyDI
+# DIHub

-A dependency injection framework for Python
+DIHub is a dependency injection framework for Python